The Definitive Guide to Japanese Knotweed (2017 Edition)

 Take a look at our detailed Japanese knotweed identification guide below!

-Here are four ways to identify the deadly knotweed:
+Here are four ways to identify the dreaded knotweed:

 #1 It’s got distinctive leaves